MDandMe is now on the iOS App Store!

 • Fall prevention: For those with a shorter warning “prodrome” of feeling faint, lie down immediately to avoid falling.
 Longer prodrome: drink water quickly, try squatting down or crossing your legs and squeezing, tighten your stomach or march in place.

 • Compression stockings: 20-30 mmHg compressive pressure at least up to thighs to improve venous return.
 Should be worn long-term all day, every day.
 Elasticity is lost over time; use two pairs that should be alternated daily and replace after 6–9 months.
-Truform 20-30 Mmhg Compression Stockings
+Truform 20-30 Mmhg Compression Stockings.

 Pharmacologic therapy: